rscohn2/data-bench/README.md

 - generator specific node
 - consumers tied to spark-master node?
 - kubernetes master node with

 #### Software

+XXX

 What sort of software is required before we start talking about running Data Bench

 - Base operating system: we used Centos 7
-- Docker - we used Centos docker distribution ansible playbooks for setting up the centos yum repos and proxy info
+- Docker - we used Centos docker distribution
+- ansible playbooks for setting up the centos yum repos and proxy info
 - Kubernetes - version 1.7 installed via kubeadm
 - Nice to Have:
   - time synchronized hosts via ntp, ansible playbook

 #### Storage

+XXX

 Talk about data storage requirements here.